Counting Temporal Paths: Conclusion

-Finally, we believe that our FPT-algorithms presented in \cref{sec:forestgeneralization} for the timed feedback vertex number and feedback edge number of the underlying graph, respectively, can be easily adapted to count other types of temporal $(s,z)$-paths for which counting is in general \#P-hard.
-A key ingredient for both algorithms is a polynomial-time algorithm for instances that have a forest as underlying graph.
-In particular, this leads us to believe that the algorithms can straightforwardly be modified to count restless temporal $(s,z)$-paths~\cite{CHMZ21} and possibly also to count delay-robust $(s,z)$-routes~\cite{FMNR22}, since in both of these path types can be found in polynomial time when the underlying graph of the input temporal graph is a forest.
+Finally, we believe that our FPT-algorithms presented in \cref{sec:forestgeneralization} for the timed feedback vertex number and feedback edge number of the underlying graph, respectively, can be adapted to count other types of temporal $(s,z)$-paths for which counting is in general \#P-hard.
+This leads us to believe that the algorithms can be modified to count restless temporal $(s,z)$-paths~\cite{CHMZ21} and possibly also to count delay-robust $(s,z)$-routes~\cite{FMNR22}, since both of these path types can be found in polynomial time when the underlying graph of the input temporal graph is a forest.